Author and Activist

 4) Glass-Steagal for Banks

 Banks may ONLY borrow and lend.
-They may not particaipate in busienss ownership.
+They may not participate in business ownership.
+Currently bansk end up competing with start ups using depositors money.
 This will quickly break monopolies.
 Will take back control monetary policy

 5) Free telecoms

 Stop using Telecomms as a tax.
 Free telecoms is the fastest way to accumulate SME capital.
-By free I free as in libre not gratis.
+By free, I mean free as in libre not gratis.

 100% tariff on imports and remittances

 Take the 100% tariff and subsidize exporters 100%.
-This wil enable us to build a few focused global industries.
+This will enable us to build a few focused global industries.

 7) Universal income grant